-Remove GPS Location from Photos β€” Free, Private, No Upload
+Remove GPS from Photos β€” Free, Private, No Upload

 Every photo you take with a phone secretly embeds your precise GPS coordinates.
 Strip location data from JPG, PNG, and WebP photos before posting to Reddit, eBay, Craigslist, dating apps, or property listings β€” entirely in your browser, no upload required.